 T4 Media offers national advertising opportunities at some 5 000 transport-related locations across the UK.
 OS OpenData is a key marketing analysis tool.

 Investing in geographic information systems is enabling Thames Valley Housing to save £200,000 in grounds maintenance costs each year – without compromising its quality of service.

 Promap enables Bell Ingram to view maps, measure site access and identify boundaries, making negotiations on behalf of its customers more effective.

 Ordnance Survey data enables Propertywide to provide relevant property information the right time in the customer journey, thus boosting conversion rates.

-FIND Maps has added value to OS MasterMap by reorganising the feature layers within the map (over 60 in total) and grouping them under eight category headings.
-This makes the map simpler to use.
+FIND Maps has added value to OS MasterMap by reorganising the feature layers within the map, making it simpler to use for their customers.

-NHS Kent and Medway is improving the planning and redesign of its services via a web-enabled evidence-based application built around GI.
+NHS Kent and Medway is improving the planning and redesign of its services via a web-enabled evidence-based application built around geographic information from Ordnance Survey.

 Cardiff Council’s online mapping portal enables residents to find quickly and easily local services, places of interest, useful information and links.